- City of Greater Geelong sought sustainable innovative solutions to the costly ongoing maintenance of traditional pedestrian bridges.

 - The tender was the first in Australia to be offered through a Procurement for Innovation process, encouraging the development of clean technology using the substantial buying power of public sector procurement.

-- The winning tender involves the innovative use of a new building product made from recycled materials, reinforced with carbon fibre – stronger and longer lasting than existing materials.
+- The winning tender involves the innovative use of a new building product made from recycled materials, fibre reinforced – stronger and longer lasting than existing materials.

 Aims and objectives